Your Finance GuideAustralian finance educationGet matched

 First Home Guarantee (formerly First Home Loan Deposit Scheme)

 The First Home Guarantee is administered by Housing Australia and allows eligible first home buyers to purchase a property with as little as a 5 per cent deposit, without paying Lenders Mortgage Insurance (LMI).
 The government guarantees the difference between your deposit and 20 per cent, so the lender treats your application as though you have a full 20 per cent deposit.
-For 2025-26, there are 35,000 places available.
-Eligibility criteria include being an Australian citizen aged 18 or over, having an individual income of no more than $125,000 or a combined couple income of no more than $200,000 (based on the most recent tax return), and never having previously owned property in Australia.
+There is no longer an annual cap on places: since October 2025 the scheme has been uncapped, so any eligible applicant who finds a participating lender can access the guarantee.
+The income caps that previously applied ($125,000 individual, $200,000 combined for a couple) were removed at the same time, so there is no income test.
+Remaining eligibility criteria include being an Australian citizen aged 18 or over and never having previously owned property in Australia.
 Property price caps vary by location.
-In Sydney, the cap is $900,000.
-In Melbourne, it is $800,000.
-In Brisbane, it is $700,000.
-Regional areas have lower caps.
+For 2026, the cap is $1,500,000 in Sydney, $950,000 in Melbourne, $1,000,000 in Brisbane, $850,000 in Perth and $700,000 in Adelaide, with different caps applying in regional areas and the smaller capitals.
 These thresholds are reviewed periodically, so check the Housing Australia website for the latest figures.

 First Home Super Saver Scheme (FHSSS)